Wearing the Old Jacket?

 Now, Luther and Calvin could expound divine election with joy because they were chosen, and they knew it.
 Despite their propositional errors, their basic understanding of their relationship with God was correct.
 He did, in fact, love them and conspire to save them before the foundation of the world.
 When they believed, He did bring them into His family irrevocably, and give them life that would last forever.
 In all this they were entirely correct.
 Crucially, they did not just know these things by syllogism.
 They knew them by experience, by knowing God for themselves and hearing Him in their own souls.
 Thus fortified, they taught God’s love with joy, as similarly joyful children of the Reformation do to this day.

-Instead of revisiting their formulations to see what might have gone awry, too many Reformed folks have doubled down, willingly sacrificing their terrified children on the altar of conformity to doctrinal tradition.
+Instead of revisiting their formulations to see what might have gone awry, too many Reformed folks have doubled down, willingly sacrificing their terrified children on the altar of conformity to tradition.
 All the non-Calvinists reading this are no doubt nodding their heads and thinking, “Well, such are the dangers of erroneous doctrine.”
 Not so fast!
 Do you imagine yourself to be perfect?
 Do you think you got it all right, that there are no fuzzy little corners in your doctrine?
 Don’t be ridiculous.
 Of course there are—and so you have an opportunity to make the same mistake.

 None of our doctrinal formulations—however correct—are immune to this danger.
 Peter tells us that ignorant and unstable people can twist even the Scriptures to their own destruction (2 Peter 3:16).
 How much more might they exaggerate the flaws of our all too fallible doctrinal formulations?